schaeferka/k8s-dungeon-crawl/README.md

 - **kubectl**: For Kubernetes commands
 - **Docker**: For building and running container images.
 - **Kubebuilder**: To manage the custom controller.

+If you don't already have them set up, you can get all the details at:

+- Install k3d
+- Install kubectl
+- Install Docker
+- Install Kubebuilder

+Note: I've only tested the project on an Apple Silicon Mac.
+Other setups may require adjustments in how you build and deploy the project.

 ### Installation Steps
 1. Clone the repository: